nhsconnect/FHIR-ODS-API/README.md

 No previous release available.

-## Contributing

-Please read through our [contributing guidelines]().
-Included are directions for opening issues, coding standards, and notes on development.

-Moreover, if your pull request contains patches or features, you must include [relevant unit tests]().
-All HTML and CSS should conform to the [Code Guide](), maintained by [XYZ]().

-Editor preferences are available in the [editor config]() for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, ODS FHIR API is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we make mistakes, but we'll adhere to those rules whenever possible.